Contributing

 This is only for you that have previously contributed to a repository and might have a previous local repository folder.

 The file .gitignore included an entry DscResource.Tests which means that there might be a folder in your local repository folder with that name.
-That folder are no longer used and will give you trouble if it is still present.
+That folder is no longer used and will give you trouble if it is still present.

 1. Remove the folder DscResource.Tests inside your local repository folder.